 If you use a wireless mouse or keyboard, you could be leaving yourself open to attacks from hackers.
-Researchers at Bastille had discovered a few months ago that attackers can make use of a cheap $15 antenna to sneak into your computer through a wireless mouse or keyboard dongle (receiver).
+Researchers at Bastille had discovered in January 2016 that attackers could make use of a cheap $15 antenna to sneak into your computer through a wireless mouse or keyboard dongle (receiver).

 We all know that VPNs may or may not keep logs, and may or may not tell the whole truth when asked about what records they do keep.
 With this in mind, here's the latest review of VPN services from those lovely folks at Torrentfreak. https://torrentfreak.com/vpn-anonymous-review-160220/

 As many of you know, I have been running a couple of series here on Null Byte about digital forensics called Digital Forensics for the Aspiring Hacker and Digital Forensics Using Kali.
 Although many readers have seemed to enjoy these series, just as many seem to be pondering, "Why should I study digital forensics?"